Satisfactory Academic Progress

 Federal, state and other regulations require the Office of Financial Aid at Tennessee Tech University establish and apply reasonable standards of satisfactory academic progress (SAP) for the purpose of awarding financial assistance under federal Title IV programs (including Federal Pell Grants and federal loan programs), Tennessee Student Assistance Awards (the TELS Lottery Scholarship Programs) and various university scholarship programs.
 Tennessee Tech complies with this requirement by monitoring each student’s “inclusive combined” cumulative grade point average (GPA), pass-rate (PACE), and total attempted hours (maximum timeframe) for completion of the student’s program of study.

 To be considered for financial aid students must maintain satisfactory academic progress in their selected course of study, as set forth in our policy.
 Please read and be sure you understand our full SAP policy.
-CLICK HERE FOR THE SAP POLICY
+Download the SAP policy (PDF).

 The Office of Financial Aid evaluates student academic progress at the end of each Spring Semester for continuing and transfer students who have submitted a FAFSA for the New Year and weekly thereafter as new FAFSA’s arrive.
 Students are evaluated on the basis of three criteria, as discussed in greater detail below.